Deploy Java App With MySQL on Kubernetes

 This file deploys the Java application java-app on the pet-clinic-app namespace and also a nodeport service java-app-service on the pet-clinic-app namespace so we can access the application on the web browser.

-It gets the database username and password from the secret you created before and uses env to substitute it on the application.properties file that you created in the previous step.
+It gets the database username and password from the secret you created before and the application.properties file gets the username and password from the env during startup.

 The command is used to run the application JAR file along with the application.properties file so that the application can access the MySQL database.